R. J. Helton: 2006–present: Later career

 By 2006, Helton's music career had stalled.
-That year, in October, during a conversation with Larry Flick on the LGBTQ-focused radio program OutQ in the Morning, in response to a question about why he was no longer making music, Helton came out as gay and said, "I can have a faith but can't be who I want to be.
-So a lot of it was just personal things I needed to overcome and just be proud of who I was. … Just because I am gay does not mean I can't love God."
-Helton later told The Advocate that when he was on American Idol, he had come out to "some of the assistant producers" but had been "advised" to keep his sexuality private.
-Around the time of the American Idol tour in 2002, Helton had come out to his fellow season one finalist Jim Verraros, who is also gay.
+That year, in October, during a conversation with Larry Flick on the LGBTQ-focused radio program OutQ in the Morning, in response to a question about why they were no longer making music, Helton came out as gay and said, "I can have a faith but can't be who I want to be.
+So a lot of it was just personal things I needed to overcome and just be proud of who I was. ...
+Just because I am gay does not mean I can't love God."
+Helton later told The Advocate that when they were on American Idol, they had come out to "some of the assistant producers" but had been "advised" to keep their sexuality private.
+Around the time of the American Idol tour in 2002, Helton had come out to their fellow season one finalist Jim Verraros, who is also gay.
 After Helton came out publicly, Verraros said, "I can't even imagine how difficult it was dealing with the gospel community and putting out a Christian record; having this kind of secret must have been really trying for him."